mksaraf/kubernetes-lab-tutorial/content/basics.md

     total 8
     -rw-r--r-- 1 root root 1093 Sep 25 15:04 default.conf
     -rw-r--r-- 1 root root  166 Sep 27 11:45 custom.conf

+*Please, note that when mounting a single file in the container, and the config map changes, the file will not be updated.*

 ### Pass Config Map by environment variables
 In addition to mounting a volume, configuration values contained into a Config Map can be passed to a container directly into environment variables.
 For example, the following ``mysql-cm.yaml`` file defines a Config Map containing configuration paramenters for a MySQL application